Skip to main content

 # Replace "v3" with the imgproxy version you want to deploy

-docker pull darthsim/imgproxy:v3-amd64
+docker pull ghcr.io/imgproxy/imgproxy:v3-amd64

-docker tag darthsim/imgproxy:v3-amd64 registry.heroku.com/your-application/web
+docker tag ghcr.io/imgproxy/imgproxy:v3-amd64 registry.heroku.com/your-application/web

 docker push registry.heroku.com/your-application/web

-heroku container:release your-application -a your-application
+heroku container:release web -a your-application

 warning